ibm-cloud-docs/vmwaresolutions/vcenter/fss-cloud-vmware-config.md

 # IBM Cloud for VMware Regulated Workloads instance configurations
 {: #fss-cloud-vmware-config}

-IBM Cloud for VMware® Regulated Workloads are an extension of the VMware vCenter Server® offering, which enhances the basic vCenter Server architecture to deliver a secure, high-performance platform.
+{{site.data.keyword.cloud}} for VMware® Regulated Workloads are an extension of the VMware vCenter Server® offering, which enhances the basic vCenter Server architecture to deliver a secure, high-performance platform.

 ## Before you begin
 {: #fss-cloud-vmware-config-before}